John Ormond (farmer)

+Ormond joined the New Zealand Army in the wake of World War II, winning several medals during his military career.
+After the war, he continued as an activist within New Zealand's meat industry up until his death.

 Early life and family

-Born at Waipukurau, New Zealand, Ormond was the son of John Davies Ormond Jr and Emilie Mary Gladys Wilder.
+Born at Waipukurau, New Zealand, Ormond was the son of John Davies Ormond Jr, a station manager, and Emilie Mary Gladys Wilder.
 He was educated at Christ's College, New Zealand.
 His sports were tennis and rugby.
 He married Judith Wall on 26 August 1939.
 They had four sons and one daughter.

 He was the grandson of John Davies Ormond and brother-in-law of the politician Sir Hugh John Dyke Acland.
 His great uncle was Edward John Eyre, former governor of Jamaica.
 His cousin is the headmistress, Ormond Felicity Lusk.

 Political career

 He started out with a large sheep and cattle run.
 Later he was elected to the Waipukurau Branch of the New Zealand Farmers' Union (1927–1930).